<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=561008724262310&amp;ev=PageView&amp;noscript=1">

 What is Access?

-At first glance, Access - short for Academic Success - looks a whole lot like a study hall.
-And in some ways, it is a study hall – every student comes to Access and is given time to work on whatever it is they need to work on.
+At first glance, Access, short for Academic Success, looks a whole lot like a study hall.
+And in some ways, it is a study hall.
+Students have time to work on whatever they need to work in in Access class.

 Day to day, Access can function differently for students.
 Some students may struggle with a specific subject, such as math or literature.
 If a student struggles with math, he will likely use class time to work on math homework.
-This way, if the student finds out he is not comfortable with a math concept, he can get help while he’s at school.
-Access teachers are available to work with students on math concepts in class, but students also have the option of seeing their math teachers for help.
-We can also provide them with extra math practice and focus our review on specific concepts before tests.
+This way, if the student finds out he is not comfortable with a math concept, he can get help while he's at school.
+Access teachers encourage students to talk to their classroom teachers as a first line of defense.
+For help in math or writing, lunchtime tutoring is also available to all students.

 Access teacher Kalia Mancell shares, "For soft skills, I focus on confidence, learning style, executive functioning, communication, stress management, self-advocacy, time management, and organization.
 However, individual skills are added when a student needs them."